The Early Indian Islamic Missionaries

-Over time, Muslims in India have risen to the highest levels of responsibilities in different sectors of society.
-The success of the modern-day Muslims of India cannot be separated from the efforts and works of the early Indian Islamic missionaries.
+Over time, Muslims in India have risen to the highest levels of responsibilities.
+The success of the modern-day Muslims of India cannot be separated from the efforts.
+Also the works of the early Indian Islamic missionaries.

-Today, there are a lot more Muslim missionaries and they have built upon the works of the first-generation Indian Islamic missionaries who gave their all for the faith.
+Today, there are a lot more Muslim missionaries.
+They have built upon the works of the first-generation Indian Islamic missionaries who gave their all for the faith.
 Dawah is not an easy task but our prayer is that may Allah (SWT) ease the affairs of all Muslim missionaries in various parts of the globe, aameen.